fmi/java-course/04-clean-code-collections/lab/README.md

      * Adds a passenger to this flight.
      *
      * @param passenger the passenger to add.
-     * @throws FlightCapacityExceededException, in case the flight is already fully booked (there are no free seats).
+     * @throws FlightCapacityExceededException, if the flight is already fully booked (there are no free seats).
      */
     void addPassenger(Passenger passenger) throws FlightCapacityExceededException;